Part 3 – Leaving the Cage Behind

 The Emotional Paradox

 For years, I believed my value came from caring for others and maintaining a quiet, predictable existence.
-I had built a life on a foundation of naivete, where my voice was silenced and my emotional needs went unmet.
+I had built a life on a foundation of naïveté, where my voice was silenced and my emotional needs went unmet.

-I existed in a state of self-pity and resignation, convinced this was the life I had chosen and that was the end of the story.
+I existed in a state of self-pity and resignation, convinced this was the life I had chosen and that this was the end of the story.
 I believed my happiness rested in the hands of the boy I had loved since I was sixteen.
 I was stuck in the belief that he needed to change in order for me to be happy.

 Lost in the fantasy of what I thought marriage should be, I couldn’t grasp the truth.
 The simple fact that we were fundamentally wrong for each other was unthinkable.
 How could it be wrong when I loved him so much?